w3c/web-advertising/admetrics.md

 Even where they are available, the industry has been plagued by fraud where dedicated bot farms or remotely controlled co-opted devices create false ad viewing records, and lack of reliable metrics allow ads to appear alongside brand damaging content.

+### Browser based ad metrics gathering

-User agents can gather information about ad viewability relatively easily, and are also in the best position to determine if real people are seeing them.
+Browsers can relatively easily collect metrics related to advertising, and are also in the best position to determine if real people are seeing or interacting with them.
+The proportion of pixels seen by an actual person can be measured, user interaction detected and resulting events such as conversion events measured, over arbitrary periods of time.

+The risk to privacy only occurs when data related to particular individuals is communicated.
+As long as the data is inaccessible to others, it makes no difference to the individual that data about them is held within their browser.

-What is needed is a privacy protective and secure way to communicate this information, making it available for recording by advertisers, publishers and external “audience measurement” servers, in such a way that does not identify or "single-out" the user.
+What is needed is a privacy protective and secure way to communicate this information, making statistics derived from it available for recording by advertisers and external “audience measurement” servers, in such a way that does not identify or "single-out" the user.

 ### Data encrypted using stenographic secret key
 The proposal is that user agent executables contain hidden bit-strings to be used as a semi-private encryption key,